wp-plugins/infusionsoft-affiliates/readme.txt

 If you need help with a custom installation or modification to better integrate into your Infusionsoft application and WordPress site, please contact Jeremy B. Shapiro directly.

 == Changelog ==

+= Version 2.1 =
+* 2/13/2013: Don't update the cache if we didn't get a good download from Infusionsoft (i.e. Infusionsoft API failed or timed out)
+* 2/14/2013: Allow for manual syncing

 = Version 2.0.2 =
 * 2/6/2013: Strip off the query string when an affiliate code is on the root URL with no trailing slash, i.e. http://site.com/affiliatecode?querystring